benhills/CodingBootCamp/README.md

 *last edited: Spring 2022*

-This course is designed for students who are new to scientific research.
+This short course is designed for students who are new to scientific research.
 The goal is to teach the tools that you will need to be successful as an undergraduate researcher.
-I am teaching this in four half-days over two weeks, with some assigned 'homework' to get your personal research environment setup between sessions. *Hopefully* developing a shared set of tools will help you establish yourselves as a 'cohort' who can work together on shared problems, even when your specific research goals vary.
+We are teaching this in four half-days over two weeks, with some assigned 'homework' to get your personal research environment setup between sessions. *Hopefully* developing a shared set of tools will help you establish yourselves as a 'cohort' of students who can work together on shared problems, even when your specific research goals vary.

 ## Day 1 - Basics

 *Prerequisites*: Access to a computer and to the internet.
 Code will be run on a remote server through Binder, so no specific computer setup is necessary.

-*Goals*: Python basics; from the mandatory "Hello World!" to simple algebraic operators and beyond.
+*Goals*: Python basics; from the obligatory "Hello World!" to simple algebraic operators and beyond.

 *In-Class Work*: We will be walking through these jupyter notebooks using a remote server on Binder (no experience or software needed):
 - /Introductory/1_WelcomeToJupyter.ipynb